cahamo/diorama/README.md

 * `led-mux-tests` - a set of programs used to test the effectiveness of using software serial libraries to communicate between microcontrollers. [[More information](./research/led-mux-tests/README.md)].

 * `serial-tests` - a set of programs used to test the effectiveness of using serial communications between microcontrollers. [[More information](/research/serial-tests/README.md)].

+* `i2c-tests` - a set of programs used to test the effectiveness of using I2C for communication between microcontrollers. [[More information](/research/i2c-tests/README.md)].